girder/girder/docs/installation.rst

 Click the ``Admin console`` navigation link, then click ``Plugins``.
 Here, you can turn plugins on or off.
-Whenever you change the set of plugins that are enabled, you need to press the **Rebuild and restart** button at the top of the Plugins page to rebuild web client and restart the server to apply the change.
+Whenever you change the set of plugins that are enabled, you need to press the **Rebuild and restart** button at the top of the Plugins page to rebuild the web client and restart the server to apply the change.

 For information about specific plugins, see the :ref:`Plugins <plugins>` section.